elsahelg/dinosaurs-memory-game/README.md

   - Passed through validation without error.

 ### Bugs
-- Running through DevTools lighthouse I desovered that the images did not contain an alt attribute.
+- Running through DevTools lighthouse I discovered that the images did not contain an alt attribute.
 I fixed this bug by adding the code setAttribute to the images in the javascript file.

-## Deplyment
+## Deployment
 The site was deployed to GitHub pages by following the steps listed below:

 1. I navigated to 'My Repositories' in GitHub and selected the 'Bella_Art_Gallery' Repository
-2. From the tab bar I opened 'Settings' and navigated to 'Pages' from the leftside menu
+2. From the tab bar I opened 'Settings' and navigated to 'Pages' from the left side menu
-3. I selected 'Deploy from branch' from the 'Source' drop-down meny
+3. I selected 'Deploy from branch' from the 'Source' drop-down menu
 4. Below I selected the 'Main' branch and saved by clicking the 'Save' button

 The deployment was successful!
 [Visit the deployed site here](https://elsahelg.github.io/dinosaurs-memory-game/)